 2. Cardiopulmonary Resuscitation Certification (CPR)

-CPR certification at the Healthcare Provider Level is required.
+Students must provide evidence of CPR certification at the Basic Life Support Provider CPR.
 This course is designed for healthcare providers who have a duty to respond to medical emergencies.
-A CPR-Healthcare Provider certificate is valid for one year from the date of the course.
+A BLS Provider certificate is valid for one year from the date of the course.
 Evidence of annual recertification must be presented each year while in the program.
 Students who do not have current CPR-Healthcare Provider Level certification cannot participate in clinical courses.
-Level C CPR certification is not acceptable; students must obtain CRP at the Healthcare Provider Level.
-If students have EMT certification that they believe may be equivalent to Healthcare Provider Level CPR, contact the Faculty of Nursing.

 3. Personal Declarations for Graduate Nursing Students